-- Front or rear wheel lifts must not be used.
-Internal damage to the transmission or transfer case will occur if a front or rear wheel lift is used when recreational towing. - Tow only in the forward direction.
+- Tow only in the forward direction.
 Towing this vehicle backwards can cause severe damage to the transfer case. - Automatic transmissions must be placed in PARK for recreational towing. - Manual transmissions must be placed in gear (not in Neutral) for recreational towing. - Before recreational towing, perform the procedure outlined under "Shifting Into NEUTRAL (N)" to be certain that the transfer case is fully in NEUTRAL (N).
-Otherwise, internal damage will result.
+Otherwise, internal damage will result. - Towing this vehicle in violation of the above requirements can cause severe transmission and/or transfer case damage.
+Damage from improper towing is not covered under the New Vehicle Limited Warranty.

-- Towing this vehicle in violation of the above requirements can cause severe transmission and/or transfer case damage.
-Damage from improper towing is not covered under the New Vehicle Limited Warranty. - Do not disconnect the rear drive shaft because fluid will leak from the transfer case, causing damage to internal parts. - Do not use a bumper-mounted clamp-on tow bar on your vehicle.
+- Do not disconnect the rear driveshaft because fluid will leak from the transfer case, causing damage to internal parts. - Do not use a bumper-mounted clamp-on tow bar on your vehicle.
 The bumper face bar will be damaged.